 Help Save a Life – Donate Blood

-Our Volunteer Blood Donor Program relies on the support of individuals and area service organizations to provide most of the blood used annually in our medical centers.
+Our Volunteer Blood Donor Program relies on the support of individuals and area service organizations to provide blood and platelets in our medical centers.
 Our New Jersey blood donation facilities are proud to offer a comfortable atmosphere where donors are treated as an important part of our family.
-Convenient hours allow donors to schedule evening or weekend appointments and walk-ins are always welcome.

 The need for blood is increasing much faster than the number of donors.
-Your donation of blood can minimize these shortages and help save the life of someone in need.
+Your donation of blood can help to minimize the impact of these shortages and save the life of someone in need.
 Blood donors may donate for general, replacement, autologous, or designated use.
-You also can help by volunteering your time in the donor room.
+You also can help by volunteering your time in one of our donor rooms or at a blood drive in your community.

 But who can donate blood?
 If interested in donating, you must: